• Skip to main content

 • Press mixture into tin.
 Flour your hands if mixture is too sticky to work with.

-• Use the back of a metal spoon and a small glass jar to assist in evening out the mixture to form an even, flat surface.
+• Use the back of a metal spoon and a small glass jar to assist in evening out the mixture to form a flat surface.

 • Bake for 17-20 minutes or until lightly browned.